Choosing the Best Mattress or Mattress Topper for Dust Mite Allergies

 Choosing the Best Mattress for Dust Mite Allergies

-If you suffer from dust mite allergies, it is important to choose a mattress that can minimise the presence of dust mites in your sleeping environment.
+If you suffer from dust mite allergies, it is important to choose a mattress that can help minimise the presence of dust mites in your sleeping environment.

 Are all latex mattresses made the same?
 What are the differences?